 C.S.
-Mott Children’s Hospital is one of the few hospitals in the country to be staffed with behavior analysts who specialize in feeding disorders and have unique expertise in motivating children, reducing anxiety and disruptive behaviors, and breaking feeding into small steps to individualize treatment for each child.
-Our speech pathologists and occupational therapists work with children on the mechanics of chewing and swallowing.
-They also monitor children for any signs of swallowing difficulty (or “dysphagia”).
-Registered dietitians ensure that the nutritional needs of children are being met.
-As a team, these trained professionals work together to treat the full range of feeding disorders.
+Mott Children’s Hospital is one of only a few hospitals in the country to offer multidisciplinary treatment of feeding disorders, and is the only hospital in the state of Michigan staffed with behavior analysts who specialize in feeding disorders and have unique expertise in motivating children, reducing anxiety and disruptive behaviors, and breaking feeding into small steps to individualize treatment for each child.
+Using an evidenced-based treatment approach, the professionals at Mott work with children and their families to overcome feeding disorders and embark on a healthy life.

-Specific feeding issues that are addressed at C.S.
+Specific feeding issues that are addressed by the Interdisciplinary Pediatric Feeding Program at C.S.
 Mott Children’s Hospital include:

 - Choking/coughing during meals